-5.2 STATION COMPONENTS DEFINED
+5.2 Station components defined

-Control Board - This component (located on the inside of the upper cabinet door) controls the key functions of the TWS SIREN SERIES system including:
+Control Board - This component (located on the inside of the siren cabinet door) controls the key functions of the TWS-Siren series system including:

-- Tone Generation Remote Activation
+- Tone generation remote activation

-- Event Timing Rotor Control
+- Event timing rotor control

-- Remote Station Status Reporting\ (encoding) Local Control
+- Remote station status reporting\ (encoding) local control

-- System Diagnostics (incl.
+- System diagnostics (incl.
 SI TEST®)

-The control board contains a microphone jack for public address and a serial port to allow connection of our Siren Diagnostic Programming Tool Software (hereafter referred to as SDPTS) to the remote station.
+The control board contains a microphone jack (Optional) for public address and a serial port to allow connection of our Siren Diagnostic Programming Tool Software (hereafter referred to as SDPTS) to the remote station.
 The control board is also the location of the diagnostic LED's.

-Siren Amps - These components (located on the inside of the upper cabinet door) receive the desired tone or message generated by the control board, amplify it and deliver it to the siren driver.
+Siren amps - These components (located on the inside of the siren cabinet door) receive the desired tone or message generated by the control board, amplify it and deliver it to the siren driver.

-Siren Driver - This component (located in the speaker assembly) produces the desired audible tone or voice message.
+Siren driver - This component (located in the speaker assembly) produces the desired audible tone or voice message.

-Radio or Landline Board (Optional) - This component (located on the inside of the upper cabinet door) receives signals from either the antenna or landline and delivers them to the control board for processing.
+Radio or landline board (Optional) - This component (located on the inside of the siren cabinet door) receives signals from either the antenna or landline and delivers them to the control board for processing.
 Through the use of the included radio, the station is also capable of transmitting status information back to the control center.

-Motherboard - This component (located on the inside of the upper cabinet door) distributes Battery Voltage and signals to all system components that require this voltage.
-The motherboard is fused @10 Amps to protect all connected components EXCEPT for the siren amplifiers and the rotor (they contain their own fuse).
+Motherboard - This component (located on the inside of the siren cabinet door) distributes battery voltage and signals to all system components that require this voltage.
+The motherboard is fused @10 amps to protect all connected components EXCEPT for the siren amplifiers and the rotor (they contain their own fuse).
 The Motherboard also distributes signals between the amplifiers and the control board.

-AC Battery Charger - This component (located on the of the lower part of mounting plate) uses 110/220 VAC single-phase service to maintain the stations batteries at their proper voltages.
+AC battery charger - This component (located on the of the lower part of siren cabinet backplate) uses 110 / 220 VAC single-phase service to maintain the stations batteries at their proper voltages.

-Solar Regulator (optional) - This component (located on the lower left part of the mounting plate) uses electrical energy collected by a pole-mounted solar panel to maintain the station batteries at their proper voltages.
+Solar regulator (Optional) - This component (located in the middle of the siren cabinet backplate) uses electrical energy collected by a pole-mounted solar panel to maintain the station batteries at their proper voltages.

-Auxiliary Control Status Board (optional) - This component (located on the right inside wall of the upper cabinet) is wired to remote switches to facilitate remote operation of a specific siren station.
+Auxiliary control status board (Optional) - This component (located on the right inside of the siren cabinet backplate) is wired to remote switches to facilitate remote operation of a specific siren station.

-Auxiliary Input Control (optional) - This component (located below the "Radio/Landline Board" on the rear inside wall of the upper cabinet) is wired to remote switches to facilitate limited remote operation of a siren station.
-In contrast to the Auxiliary Control Status Board, the Auxiliary Input Control Board does not offer feedback capabilities and is limited to the following remote activation commands:
+Auxiliary input control (Optional) - This component (located on the right inside of the siren cabinet backplate) is wired to remote switches to facilitate limited remote operation of a siren station.
+In contrast to the auxiliary control status board, the auxiliary input control board does not offer feedback capabilities and is limited to the following remote activation commands:

-- All Siren Tones
+- All siren tones

 - Cancel

 - SI TEST®

-• Digital Voice Messages 1 thru 4
+- Digital Voice Messages 1 thru 4

-Batteries - These components (located on the inside of the lower cabinet) provide the 28VDC necessary for the system to operate.
+Batteries - These components (located on the inside of the lower part of the siren cabinet) provide the 28 VDC necessary for the system to operate.

-Battery Disconnect Switch - This component (located on the rear inside wall of the upper cabinet) allows all system batteries to be completely disconnected from the system.
+Battery switch - This component (located on the left side of the siren cabinet backplate) allows all system batteries to be completely disconnected from the system.

-Antenna Poly Phaser (optional) - This component suppresses high-voltage (static) charges that could be present on the antenna.
+Antenna poly phaser (Optional) - This component suppresses high-voltage (static) charges that could be present on the antenna.

-Antenna (optional) - This component (located on the utility pole) is capable of either receiving signals broadcast from the control center (one-way) or can both transmit and receive signals to and from the control center (two-way), depending how the system was ordered.
+Antenna (Optional) - This component (located on the utility pole) is capable of either receiving signals broadcast from the control center (one-way) or can both transmit and receive signals to and from the control center (two-way), depending how the system was ordered.

-Solar Panel (optional) - This component (located on the utility pole) collects solar energy, converts it to electrical energy and delivers it to the Solar Regulator to maintain the station batteries at their proper voltage.
+Solar panel (Optional) - This component (located on the utility pole) collects solar energy, converts it to electrical energy and delivers it to the Solar Regulator to maintain the station batteries at their proper voltage.